 Amphibians are people who can ‘swim’ through anything, whether it be trees, buildings, soil or rock.
 They can ‘turn on their ability’ and just literally ‘dive in’.
 Using the usual swimming stroke, they can swim UP a tree, dive into the ground and swim through it, can dive into rock and swim through that as well.

-The story basically about saving the planet and people from the destruction of war and pollution, and living in harmony with nature.
-Have added the rest of the book synopsis below.
+The story basically is about saving the planet and people from the destruction of war and pollution, and living in harmony with nature.

 In part one, Max and his friends discover an organization called FreshAir.
 This organization has different experiments and simulations to help prepare the natural world for the coming pollution epidemic and natural disasters.
 All the plants and animals inside their experiments adapt, growing ten times larger than their normal size and developing other features to help make it through the harshest environments that will come to the planet.
 This was also the birthplace of the Amphibians.